 Do I need to worry about potassium, sodium or phosphorus in free foods?

 Fats and simple sugars are considered free foods and contain only small amounts of potassium, sodium or phosphorus when used in the amounts listed to eat.
-You do need to count the fluid in free beverages.

 What if I have diabetes?